rafelafrance/ocr_ensemble/README.md

 make install
 ```

-You will also need to install the external dependency `Tesseeract OCR`.
+**You will also need to install the external dependency `Tesseeract OCR`.
 How you do this depends upon your OS.
-If you are given a choice install the developer version.
+If you are given a choice install the developer version.**

+**You may also need to accept a web certificate for downloading the EasyOCR model.**

 Every time you want to run any scripts in a new terminal session you will need to activate the virtual environment, once, before running them.